 The discretionary uses listed in the use zone tables may be permitted at the discretion of Council, provided that they are complimentary to uses within the permitted use class, or that their development will not inhibit or prejudice the existence or the development of such uses.
 Reference should be made to the General Development Standards.

-4. Referrals - General Approvals by Provincial and Federal Government Agencies and Departments a) Agriculture and Farming b) Crown Land
+4. Referrals - General Approvals by Provincial and Federal Government Agencies and Departments

 Prior to the issuance of a development permit for the foregoing developments, approvals must be obtained from the various agencies noted below: